Toward a Theory of Phase Transitions in Quantum Control Landscapes: Toy models for quantum control landscape phase transitions (CLPTs)

 corresponding to the simultaneous application of a protocol time-reversal symmetry $s(t) {\to} s(T{-}t)$ and global flip of the $x/y$-projection $\hat S^{x/y}_j {\to} {-}\hat S^{x/y}_j$.
 On the level of the effective classical spin model, the same $\mathbb{Z}_2$ symmetry manifests itself as a global spin flip, combined with a reflection about the center of the lattice: $s_j {\to} {-}s_{N-j}$.
 The presence of this symmetry hinges on the choice of initial and target states.

 Interestingly, symmetry breaking occurs within the correlated phase of the two-qubit bang-bang control phase diagram (cf.~Fig.~\ref{fig:phase_diags}(b)), at a critical protocol duration $T_\text{sb}$.
-This leads to a doubly degenerate optimal level set that features two global minima, whose protocols can be transformed to one another by the symmetry operation.
+This leads to a doubly degenerate optimal level set that features two global minima, whose protocols can be transformed into one another by the symmetry operation.
 Moreover, the order parameter $q_\text{BB}$ exhibits a discontinuity at the symmetry-breaking transition $T_\text{sb}$.
 The same $\mathbb{Z}_2$ symmetry is present in the single-qubit control problem~\eqref{eq:1q-H}, as well as in the corresponding multi-qubit generalization \cite{Bukov18_Reinforcement}; nevertheless, rather mysteriously, the corresponding landscapes do not feature a symmetry-broken phase \cite{Bukov19_Glassy}.
 While this phenomenon was discovered and studied numerically, at present, it is not known what the necessary and sufficient conditions for it to occur are; it is also unclear what its relation to the other control phase transitions is.

 In the following, we develop and discuss techniques to derive analytical expressions for the quantum control landscape.
-This allows us to go beyond bang-bang protocols and investigate the corresponding landscapes defined over the piecewise-continuous protocol space.
+This allows us to go beyond bang-bang protocols and investigate the corresponding landscapes defined over the piecewise continuous protocol space.